alankinane/singledc/README.md

 <b>nsg-dc-sn</b>: Allows port 3389 (TCP) into the subnet via the Load Balancer for admin RDP access to the subnet from the Internet.  <u>It is recommended to lock this down to only allow traffic from your public IP address</u>.

 <h1>Management Features</h1>
 <p>A recovery services vault (rsv-dc) is created for backing up the virtual machine using Azure Backup.
 The deployment will set this up with the below settings.
-If you do not require backup then you can choose this option when performing the deployment. <b>It is your own responsibility to make sure this backup is working correctly</b>.</p>
+If you do not require backup then you can choose this option when performing the deployment.<br><b>It is your own responsibility to make sure this backup is working correctly</b>.</p>

 Backup redundancy set to locally-redundant storage (LRS) Domain Controller VM backed up on a 30 day retention backup policy